To learn more about patterns and pattern languages, some good starting points are:

 SCM in Context

-To address the issues of build integrity, you want to be able to build the code before checking it in as well as test it.
-To build the code you need to have a place to put the code, a Private Workspace gives you a place to put the code, do your development, testing etc. To verify that the code builds, developers can do a Private System Build pre-check-in.
-And once the developers check the code in, it is built in integration environment using an Integration Build .
+To address the issues of build integrity, code should be built before checking it, in addition to testing it.
+To build the code, you need to have a place to put the code.A private workspace allows not only this, but also the ability to do development, testing, etc. To verify that the code builds, developers can do a private system build pre-check-in.
+Once developers check the code in, it is built in an integration environment using anintegration build.

-A Private System Build is a build that is as close as possible to the Integration Build (and official system build).
-Setting up a Private System Build can help you avoid issues caused by developers having a different approach to building that the Integration Build .
+A private system build is as close as possible to the integration buildand official system build.
+Setting up a private system build can assist in avoiding issues caused by developers having a different approach to building than that of the integration build.

-After each developer checks the code in, you will still need to integrate the code in a central place.
-To build the code in an integration workspace, set up an Integration Build which is the “official” build.
+After each developer checks the code in, it is still important to integrate it in a central place.
+To build the code in an integration workspace, set up an integration build, which is the “official” build.